 Theology Bridging Traditions, Cultures and Disciplines

-The Theology Department at Marquette University seeks to bridge traditions, cultures and disciplines from the perspective of a Catholic and Jesuit University rooted in its own tradition, but in dialogue with other Christian communities and religious faiths.
+The Theology Department at Marquette University seeks to bridge traditions, cultures and disciplines from the perspective of a Catholic and Jesuit university rooted in its own tradition, but in dialogue with other Christian communities and religious faiths.
 The task of theology today is to bring a faith perspective grounded in the great tradition of the Gospel into dialogue with our contemporary world.
 This requires both a deep knowledge of the Gospel and the tradition that has thought deeply on that message as well as a keen awareness of the world in which we live.

-Père Marquette Lecture
+Père Marquette Lecture in Theology

 A good grasp of religion and theology is crucial for understanding today's world.

-The policies and procedure of the department of theology.
+The policies and procedure of the Department of Theology.

-Help support the department of theology at Marquette University.
+Help support the Department of Theology at Marquette University.